top of page

 • To object to the processing of data based on our legitimate interest

 We collect information about you because you are a past, present or future client.
 The nature of our work with you and the information we collect, store, process and must have a lawful basis.
 The lawful basis for collecting, storing, processing and sharing your personal data relates to ‘legitimate interest’ and the ‘provision of health treatment’.
 You can find out more about the lawful basis for personal data collection on the ICO website (www.ico.org.uk).
 Any personal information we hold about you is stored and processed in line with the Data Protection Act (DPA, 1998) and the General Data Protection Regulation (GDPR, Regulation (EU) 2016/679) adopted on 27th April 2016 and enforceable from 25th May 2018.
 We process the data because it is in our legitimate interests as a psychology clinic to do so.
 We need to view and analyse documents containing information to carry out an assessment.
 Another lawful reason for processing your data may be Legal Obligation.
+When we process “special category data” about you, this is a second lawful reason to do so as this helps us provide a health service.

 We collect information about you that may include personal or sensitive information, such as: